flowchartsman/texlive/README.md

 ## Integrations

-This image is designed to provide an easy way to build projects without installing TeX Live locally, and this can be especially useful in an IDE, like VS Code, using [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers)
+This image is designed to provide an easy way to build projects without installing TeX Live locally, and this can be especially useful in an IDE, like VS Code, using [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers).
+Instructions for doing this can be found in the `/integrations` directory.

 ## Notes